 Tax Evasion Lawyers in Smithfield

-However, if the relevant tax authorities are able to demonstrate that a taxpayer in Smithfield, North Carolina committed deliberate fraud, in order to evade their legal duty to pay taxes, a tax court is probably going to impose a more severe penalty, which may include jail time, and large financial penalties.
+However, if the relevant tax authorities are able to demonstrate that a taxpayer in Smithfield, Virginia committed purposeful fraud, in order to evade their legal duty to pay taxes, a tax court is probably going to impose a more severe penalty, which may include jail time, and large financial penalties.

-A Smithfield, North Carolina Tax Evasion Lawyer Can Help
+A Smithfield, Virginia Tax Evasion Lawyer Can Help